BerriAI/litellm/docs/my-website/docs/completion/input.md

 - `presence_penalty`: *number or null (optional)* - It is used to penalize new tokens based on their existence in the text so far.

+- `response_format`: *object (optional)* - An object specifying the format that the model must output.

+    - Setting to { "type": "json_object" } enables JSON mode, which guarantees the message the model generates is valid JSON.

+    - Important: when using JSON mode, you must also instruct the model to produce JSON yourself via a system or user message.
+Without this, the model may generate an unending stream of whitespace until the generation reaches the token limit, resulting in a long-running and seemingly "stuck" request.
+Also note that the message content may be partially cut off if finish_reason="length", which indicates the generation exceeded max_tokens or the conversation exceeded the max context length.

+- `seed`: *integer or null (optional)* - This feature is in Beta.
+If specified, our system will make a best effort to sample deterministically, such that repeated requests with the same seed and parameters should return the same result.
+Determinism is not guaranteed, and you should refer to the `system_fingerprint` response parameter to monitor changes in the backend.

+- `tools`: *array (optional)* - A list of tools the model may call.
+Currently, only functions are supported as a tool.
+Use this to provide a list of functions the model may generate JSON inputs for.

+    - `type`: *string* - The type of the tool.
+Currently, only function is supported.

+    - `function`: *object* - Required.

+- `tool_choice`: *string or object (optional)* - Controls which (if any) function is called by the model. none means the model will not call a function and instead generates a message. auto means the model can pick between generating a message or calling a function.
+Specifying a particular function via {"type: "function", "function": {"name": "my_function"}} forces the model to call that function.

+    - `none` is the default when no functions are present. `auto` is the default if functions are present.

 - `frequency_penalty`: *number or null (optional)* - It is used to penalize new tokens based on their frequency in the text so far.

 - `logit_bias`: *map (optional)* - Used to modify the probability of specific tokens appearing in the completion.